A. J. Smitherman

 Andrew Jackson Smitherman (December 1883 - June 1961) was an American lawyer, journalist, and civil rights activist.
 Smitherman began his journalism career in 1908 in Muskogee, Oklahoma where he wrote for the Muskogee Cimiter before founding the Muskogee Star in 1912.
 He later founded the Tulsa Star after moving to Tulsa, Oklahoma in 1913.
 Smitherman was a community leader of the Greenwood District in Tulsa, Oklahoma until the Tulsa Race Massacre.
-After the massacre, Smitherman was falsely accused of inciting a riot, and left the state where he would eventually settle in Buffalo, New York and found the Buffalo Star in 1932.
+After the massacre, Smitherman was falsely accused of inciting a riot, and left the state.
+He eventually settled in Buffalo, New York, where in 1932 he founded the Buffalo Star.

 Early life and education

 Andrew Jackson Smitherman was born in Childersburg, Alabama on Dec.
 27, 1883.
 He was the second of eleven children.
 His father owned a coal business and his mother was a schoolteacher.

 His family moved to Indian Territory when he was a child.
 After finishing secondary school, he attended the University of Kansas and Northwestern University.
 He earned his Juris Doctor from La Salle University and studied in Chicago and Boston.